frenck/spook/documentation/glossary.md

 :::{glossary}
 Floor
 : A floor in {term}`Home Assistant` is a logical grouping of {term}`areas <area>` that are meant to match floors (or levels) in the physical world: your home.
 Floors are used to group areas together that are on the same floor in your home.
-Floors give a better overview of your home and can be used to target {term}`service calls <service call>` to a specific floor, like turning off all the lights on the first floor.
+Floors give a better overview of your home and can be used to target {term}`actions <performing actions>` to a specific floor, like turning off all the lights on the first floor.
 : [Learn more about floors in the official Home Assistant documentation](https://www.home-assistant.io/docs/organizing/floors/)
 :::